India eye goals in must-win game against Chinese Taipei | Sports-Games

 That means even the teams that lose in quarterfinals can directly qualify for the World Cup if they win the play-off matches of the AFC Asian Cup on February 2 and 4.
 The two losing quarterfinalists will feature in the Intercontinental play-offs.

-Despite the COVID-19 pandemic, the Indian team had the luxury of a good number of exposure tours and international matches last year, including against former World Cup runners-up side Brazil and that kept the team in good stead against Iran, against whom they created plethora of chances.
+Despite the COVID-19 pandemic, the Indian team had the luxury of a good number of exposure tours and international matches last year, including against former World Cup runners-up side Brazil and that kept the team in good stead against Iran, against whom they created plethora of chances but failed to convert.

 On Sunday, they would be desperate to score their first goal of the marquee tournament.